-Organic RDD projects must contribute to six parameters as illustrated in the ICROFS spider web (se figure below).
-The parameters corresponds to the six prioritization criteria used for the evaluation of the projects.
-GUDP and ICROFS would like to see both projects that focus on one of the green parameters and projects that have a more holistic approach.
-However, it is a requirement that the individual project must have an impact on both green sustainability and economic sustainability (type 1 projects), or focus on both green sustainability and the contribution of organics to public goods (type 2 projects).
-Applicant must aim to ensure that improvements in one area do not have significant negative impact on others.
+Organic RDD projects must contribute to six parameters as illustrated in ICROFS' spider web (see figure 1).
+The parameters correspond to the six prioritization criteria used for the evaluation of the projects.
+GUDP and ICROFS would like to see both projects that focus on one of the green parameters and projects with a more holistic approach.
+Applicants must aim to ensure that improvements in one area do not have significant negative impact on others.

 For the green parameters, regardless of whether the project has an effect on several parameters, as a rule only the most important effect is to be quantified, while any other green effects can be described in prose.
 However, if it is a holistic project that has several effects, the main effects should all be quantified.
 In addition to the effect of the projects on the parameters in the spider web, GUDP and ICROFS place particular emphasis on the novelty value and relevance of the projects, as well as the professional quality and the anchoring of the project in the industry.
-The ICROFS's board prioritizes between the best project applications in relation to what the board estimates will have the greatest effect on organic production and development.
+The ICROFS-board prioritizes between the best project applications in relation to what the board estimates will have the greatest effect on organic production and development.

-The prioritization criteria corresponds to the parameters indicated in the ICROFS spider web (see next page).
-It is important to note that a project does not need to have an effect on all the parameters in the spider web, however
+The prioritization criteria correspond to the parameters indicated in the ICROFS spider web (see figure 1 next page).
+It is important to note that a project does not need to have an effect on all the parameters in the spider web, however:

-- Type 1 projects must have one green and one economic effect as well as effect on dissemination and stakeholder involvement - Type 2 projects must at least have an effect on public goods and possibly on other green effects, as well as effect on dissemination and stakeholder involvement.
+- Type 1 projects must have one green and one economic effect as well as effect on dissemination and stakeholder involvement - Type 2 projects must at least have an effect on the contribution of organic agriculture to public goods and effect on dissemination and stakeholder involvement.